 4. Knowledge, it’s their job!
 They spend their own money on marketing your home (if you’re selling).
 They’re researching comps to make sure you’re getting the best deal.
 They know the area, the market trends, what add values and what doesn’t.
-A lot of times I’ll be with a client and they’ll say oh well we can just extend this fence here, but they might be unaware of the areas local restrictions, the permits, or even the cost of such a venture!
+A lot of times I’ll be with a client and they’ll say oh well we can just extend this deck with the help of Deck Repair Seattle, but they might be unaware of the areas local restrictions, the permits, or even the cost of such a venture!

 5. And lastly, if you’re a buyer and you go into a sale without a realtor then the sellers realtor will just take you as a client and double end the deal.
 That means double commission for them, but not necessarily double the commitment.
 Now you have someone representing you who you have never built a rapport with and he or she will be representing both sides, so might not be as aggressive in fighting for certain negotiations and deals on your behalf.
 At the end of the day, you want a realtor you’ve built a relationship with who will fight to save you time, stress, and – most importantly – money.